steveseguin/social_stream/README.md

 ### Customize

-- &darkmode (Enables the dark-mode for the chat stream)
+- &lightmode (Enables the dark-mode for the chat stream)

+- &scale=2 (doubles size/resolution of all elements)
+- &notime (hides the date in the chat stream)
+- &hidesource (hides the youtube/twitch/fb icons from the stream)
+- &compact (Removes the spacing between name and message)

+To customize the overlay, you can edit the CSS, in either the OBS browser source style-sheet section, or by editing the and using the index.html file.

 - &showtime=20000 (auto-hides selected messages after 20s)
-- &scale=2 (doubles size/resolution of all elements)
-- &nodate (hides the date in the chat stream)
-- &hidesource (hides the youtube/twitch/fb icons)
+- &showsource (shows the youtube/twitch/fb icons next to the name)

 #### Auto responding / custom actions